 Visiting Hours and Guidelines

-Lake Health offers flexible visiting hours.
-On most units in our hospitals, we can accommodate 24-hour visitation if the patient allows it.
-However, our first priority is providing an environment that promotes healing, comfort, rest, privacy and quiet for our patients.
+General visiting hours are from 7 am to 9 pm daily.
+Our first priority is providing an environment that promotes healing, comfort, rest, privacy and quiet for our patients.
 View current visitor restrictions and talk to your loved one’s care team to learn about virtual visitation options.

 The main doors of our hospitals are locked between 8 pm and 5:30 am to ensure the safety of patients, staff and visitors.